 Upsource helps team members achieve better code quality, advance their development skills, make changes visible to the whole team and engage in technical discussions through effective code reviews.
 It suits any team, large or small, regardless of the existing development process.

-Smart code review assistance
+Code review assistance

-Upsource facilitates performing a code review in many ways.
+Upsource helps performing a code review in many ways.
 It indicates the read/unread state of each file and tracks which revisions have already been seen and approved.
 When new revisions are added to the code review, a reviewer only sees the diff of those revisions so they don't have to inspect previous changes again.
 You can examine changes in an inline diff or a side by side view, whichever you prefer.

 Problems labeled and solved

 Upsource helps you categorize and prioritize any concerns raised during a code review by applying labels to discussions.
 Some predefined labels are provided, others can be created on a per-project basis.
 You can resolve a discussion when the problem is addressed, or log an issue in your bug tracker straight from a code review.

 To help developers stay in their comfort zone, Upsource features a code review plugin for IntelliJ IDEA and other JetBrains IDEs which allows you to participate in code discussions and manage code reviews from the comfort of your IDE.
 Almost all the features that are available to you in the web UI, are also accessible from the plugin.

 Upsource is the perfect place for your team to engage in technical discussions over the code base, helping each other to build better software and share knowledge to enhance your development skills.

 In Upsource you can start discussions in code or diff views, with or without creating a formal code review, from the web UI or right from your IDE.
 Everything in Upsource has a URL and can be shared with teammates: code reviews, revision diffs, discussions of code and revisions, reports or filters applied to commit graphs, and even custom selections of code in any specific revision.